springload/draftail/README.md

 nvm install
 # Then, install all project dependencies.
 npm install
-# Optionally, install the git hooks.
+# Install the git hooks.
 ./.githooks/deploy
 # Set up a `.env` file with the appropriate secrets.
 touch .env